studyztp/nugget-AE/expanded-guide.md

 - Practical tips for performance measurement and PAPI quirks
 - How to detect supported CPU features for LLVM backends
 - How PAPI event combinations are generated and why they’re needed

+Architecture note: All scripts support selecting the target architecture via `-a/--architecture` (e.g., `x86_64`, `aarch64`).
+Where relevant, some scripts also distinguish the architecture used during sample selection via `--selection-architecture`.

 > Recommended reading order:
 > 1) Main README: follow the commands end-to-end once